-Joseph Dobson (1801 – 1864) began trading as a confectioner at 75 Paradise Street, Liverpool from 1834.
+Joseph Dobson (1801 – 1864) opened a sweet shop at 75 Paradise Street, Liverpool in 1834.
 Using the maiden name of his wife, he commenced trade as Barker & Dobson.

-Barker & Dobson was based at 6 Duke Street by 1870.
+Barker & Dobson had relocated to 6 Duke Street by 1870.
 Their main business was in imported French confectionery.

-To fund expansion, Barker & Dobson was incorporated as a public company from 1919.
+Barker & Dobson was incorporated as a public company, in order to fund expansion, from 1919.